Experiencing the More-than-Human Through Human Augmentation: Background

-Eco-phenomenology extends phenomenology to ecological relations by emphasizing that perception is always embodied, situated, and co-constituted with the environment \cite{Brown2003Ecophenomenology}. \citet{Merleau-Ponty2013Phenomenologyb} framed perception as an ongoing dialogue between body and world, while \citet{Uexkull2010Foray}’s notion of Umwelt highlights that each species inhabits its own sensory world defined by its perceptual and motor capacities.
-This has profound implications for design: humans can never fully access another species’ lived experience, yet we can still seek partial, respectful attunements to their lifeworlds.
-Recent design scholarship has translated these ideas into practices of decentering the human and designing for pluriversal worlds—“worlds of many worlds”—that acknowledge multiple ontologies and agencies \cite{Wright2014Becomingwith, Escobar2018Designs, Wakkary2021Thingsa, Nicenboim2025Decentering, Nicenboim2024MoreThanHuman}.
+Eco-phenomenology extends phenomenology to ecological relations by emphasizing that perception is always embodied, situated, and co-constituted with the environment \cite{Brown2003Ecophenomenology}. \citet{Merleau-Ponty2013Phenomenologyb} framed perception as a dialogue between body and world; \citet{Uexkull2010Foray}'s Umwelt concept highlights that each species inhabits its own sensory world defined by its perceptual and motor capacities.
+This has profound implications for design: humans can never fully access another species' lived experience, yet we can still seek partial, respectful attunements.
+Postphenomenology provides theoretical grounding for MtHtHA: \citet{Ihde1990Technology} showed how technologies restructure perception, while \citet{Verbeek2005WhatThings}'s mediation theory tracks how artifacts shape what we perceive and feel.
+Related work on interspecies play \cite{Westerlaken2016Playful} and virtual environments for experiencing nonhuman modes of being \cite{Gualeni2014Augmented,GualeniWesterlaken2013Zoomorphism} further demonstrates that designed encounters can foster perceptual shifts toward more-than-human others.
+Design scholarship has also translated these ideas into practices of decentering the human and designing for pluriversal worlds that acknowledge multiple ontologies and agencies \cite{Wright2014Becomingwith,Nicenboim2025Decentering,Nicenboim2024MoreThanHuman}.

-\citet{Haraway2016Staying}’s call to “make kin” and “stay with the trouble” emphasizes becoming-with others, cultivating relational accountability and situated response-ability.
-In design, this has inspired approaches that treat nonhumans as co-designers, stakeholders, or co-inhabitants \cite{Giaccardi2020Technology,Loh2024morethanhuman}.
-Recent work on more-than-human design in practice, and on teaching more-than-human perspectives in HCI education, highlights both the opportunities and challenges of translating these theories into concrete methods and curricula \cite{PoikolainenRosen2025Morethanhumana, Nilsson2024Teaching}.